jeremiahogutu/javascript-algorithims/README.md

   } else if (str[0] === str.slice(-1)) {

-call the function again and compare the characters.
+call the function again and compares the characters.

   	return palindrome(str.slice(1, -1));